 Mek’s Mirella Arapian on the graphic design industry’s role in the fight against climate change

-Together with Two°Creative, we’re inviting designers to redesign the confusing Green Dot symbol to better represent its original meaning.
-Running alongside this open brief, The Change We Need is an interview series exploring the design industry’s role in the fight against climate change.
+Between March 2021 and April 2022, in collaboration with Two°Creative, we invited designers to redesign the confusing Green Dot symbol to better represent its original meaning.
+Continuing on from this open brief, The Change We Need is an interview series exploring the design industry’s role in the fight against climate change.
 To kick off the series, we spoke to Mirella Arapian, the founder and creative director of purpose-driven Australian studio Mek.

 EM Can you tell us about your role at Mek?

 MA I’m Mek’s founder and creative director.
 I determine the creative vision of our projects and brands, and oversee all aspects from ideation to implementation.
 I’m responsible for managing resources and assembling the right people for a project, ensuring their skills and talents complement the project’s objectives, while being mentally and creatively challenged as much as possible.

 I’m also Mek’s brand director, which involves building brand awareness, learning about the workings, nuances, and innovations of the industries we want to work with, conveying the right messaging across all relevant channels and media, and building personal relationships with leaders and founders who have similar values and a shared vision for the future.
 We have a very focused vision and are very particular about who we work with, so I’m responsible for ensuring we adhere to that at all times.

 Climate change is communicated as a political, scientific, or corporate governance issue.

 EM Do you think you have a role in the fight against climate change, and if so, what is that role?